 In order to measure any explicit judgements, we cut the ending of the videos so that the participant never saw the hand actually reaching for a cup.
 Instead, we asked the participants to make an explicit statement of where the agent would reach: left or right.
 Additionally, this change to the stimuli means that we can exclude any event-outcome learning rules, as discussed in Chapter 3.
 Furthermore, this will allow us to correlate implicit and explicit measures for mentalising.
 This is of theoretical importance as recent studies have failed to find to replicate numerous anticipatory looking implicit mentalising paradigms (see Chapter 2).
 In light of these non-replications it has been questioned if anticipatory looking is a reliable method of measuring mentalising processes (Kulke & Hinrichs, 2021; Dörrenberg, Rakoczy & Liszkowski, 2018).
 It is therefore of interest to find convergent validity between explicit and implicit measures to support the notion that differential looking behaviour is indeed a reflection of behaviour anticipation due to mentalising processes.

 In sum, the third experiment in this thesis implements a modified version of our action-observation task, but with an added group condition.
 A first group will perform the task with an added task demand aimed at selectively impairing attentional shifting but not working memory.
 The second group would not receive any additional task demands, serving as a baseline condition.
 We expect that in this baseline condition we will replicate previously found effects of motor cueing (true belief condition) and implicit belief-tracking (false-belief condition) in anticipatory looking times, and that these effects will extend to the accuracy of explicit predictions as well.
-Furthermore, in the true condition, where there is no need for explicit mentalising, we expect that the secondary task will largely preserve these effects in anticipatory looking times as these are taken as reflective of the outcome of relatively automatic and efficient mirroring and implicit mentalising processes.
+Furthermore, in the true belief condition, where there is no need for explicit mentalising, we expect that the secondary task will largely preserve these effects in anticipatory looking times as these are taken as reflective of the outcome of relatively automatic and efficient mirroring and implicit mentalising processes.
 In the false belief condition, however, we expect that these effects will be preserved in anticipatory looking times but not in explicit predictions, which should be function of effortful and cognitively demanding explicit mentalising processes.
 We expect to find a significant positive correlation between implicit anticipatory looking times and the accuracy of explicit predictions.
 This correlation should be weaker in the false-belief trials in the group under secondary task load, however.

 5.2 Methods